Demko makes 38 saves and Canucks top Flames 4-2

 Tyler Myers, Travis Hamonic and Brock Boeser each had a goal and an assist for the Canucks.
 Rookie Nils Hoglander rounded out the scoring for Vancouver with a goal in the closing minute of the first period.

+Vancouver coach Travis Green says his team is playing hard to finish out the season, even in the low-stakes games.

+“We don’t go out on the ice to lose hockey games,” Green said.
+“We want guys that are competitive, we want guys that play to win.
+And it’s good that we’re doing that.”

-The Canucks seemed poised for a shutout until Andrew Mangiapane scored for the Flames late in the third.
+The Canucks and Demko seemed poised for a shutout until Andrew Mangiapane scored for the Flames late in the third.
 Matthew Tkachuk added Calgary’s second goal with a minute left in the third period.

+“It was a good 60 minutes.
+Obviously they pushed a little bit there in the third but you had to expect that and I thought we handled it pretty well,” Demko said.

 Louis Domingue played his first game for the Flames and stopped 20 of 23 shots.
+Uncertain about his future in the game, Domingue said the game might have been his last in the NHL.

+“In the back of my mind this might be my last game, this might not be,” he said.
+“I don’t know what the next year is going to look like for me, but I’m definitely glad I get to play and as the game went on, I definitely felt more comfortable and felt more like I belong.”

+Domingue said when he signed with the Flames as a free agent in October, he believed he’d be playing more.
+Instead, he’s spent much of the year on Calgary’s taxi squad.

 The Flames and Canucks will wrap up their seasons Wednesday with a matinee in Calgary.